chrisguest75/shell_examples/19_timing_operations/README.md

 # README
-Demonstrate how to time operations in the shell
+Demonstrate how to time operations in the shell to help with optimisation.

+Example usage can be found [here](https://github.com/chrisguest75/docker_build_examples/tree/volume_images/36_layers_speed)

 ## Use EPOCHREALTIME
 Simple example of measuring sleep 10 command